Kartini: Background

 During Kartini's life, Indonesia became an important Dutch colony with natural resources of rubber and oil and the production of tobacco that attracted more Dutch immigrants than any other Dutch colonial possession.
 The Dutch sought to control the entire Indonesian archipelago, which they did by the 20th century.
 In the meantime, there were technological advancements with the opening of the Suez Canal in 1869, the laying of telegraph lines, and the construction of railroads, which brought the colony into the modern age.
 As more Dutch people immigrated to Indonesia, more private businesses were founded, and educational opportunities opened up for the Indonesian noble class, when Dutch schools were opened up for immigrants.
 The feminist movement in the Netherlands began to spread to the traditional Indonesian culture.
-Polygny was common amongst Indonesian aristocrats.
+Polygyny was common amongst Indonesian aristocrats.
 Muslims could have up to four wives.
 Common wives had little clout in their husband's households.
 They often supported themselves and lived in separate buildings from their husband.
 Women generally had little influence in the patriarchal Indonesian society.
 Men's social standing was determined by the number of wives they had.